TNTwise/Rife-ESRGAN-App-Linux/README.md

 Use default terminal instead of xterm

 ```
-To run this program, you can just click on Start or run "python start.py" in your terminal.
+To run this program, you can just click on "Start" or run "python start.py" in your terminal.
 ```